adamgayoso/mplscience/README.md

 # mplscience

 Matplotlib style for scientific publications.
+This style keeps things pretty simple and aims to make moderate improvements to the base matplotlib style.
+It also sets things like the PDF font type to make it easier to interact with figures in Adobe Illustrator.

 ## Usage